Risclover/TOP-Library/README.md

 ### Updates
 * **03/03/2022** - Added option to select (from a preselected list) a card's background color.
 Not only does this bring a little fun and variety to the page, but it also allows the users to then color according to categories, etc.

+* **03/04/2022** - Successfully added localStorage capabilities, including buttons to save info to local storage as well as delete info from local storage.
+This was exciting because it was a breakthrough for me :D

 ## About Project
 ([Back to Top](#top-library))